Look up and live—power line safety

 Overhead power lines are not insulated.
 So if you touch one with your body, your equipment or your tools, you or someone you work with could die.
 Everyone who works near power lines is at risk, whether you operate heavy equipment or use ladders and handheld tools.
 It’s up to you to work safely to protect yourself, your crew and the public.

 - Search carefully for overhead power lines, poles and guy wires.
 Conditions can easily change, so check the site frequently.

 - Look for lines that may be blocked from view by trees or buildings.
 If you suspect hidden power lines, talk to the utility company, inspectors and experienced colleagues about your concerns.

-- To learn the location of underground utilities, call Miss Utility at 811 at least two full business days but not more than 10 days prior to digging.
+- To learn the location of underground utilities, call Miss Utility at 811 at least two full business days (excluding the date of your request, weekends and legal holidays) but not more than 10 days prior to digging.

 Alert others about lines at your pre-job briefing.

 Make sure everyone at the job site knows about nearby overhead and underground utilities and where they are located.
 Whether they are operating heavy equipment, using handheld tools or climbing ladders, all workers on-site must be aware of power lines.

 Assume all lines are energized and potentially dangerous.

 This includes overhead and underground lines, and the service drops that run from utility poles to buildings.

 Before any work begins, make time to examine the work site carefully for overhead utilities.